whiteriver-dev/testimonials-grid/README.md

 - Had trouble making text responsive and making it stay in the respective cards
 - Adjusted that with a clamp on text
 - Assigned max width and height so that text does not overflow
+- I stopped trying to match the design file to a pixel - and intead focused on responsiveness rather than matching exact design details

 ### Links